29 +1 Fibromyalgia-Friendly Exercises to Get You Moving Again

 I know what you’re thinking.
 Exercising is nearly impossible some days when you suffer from fibromyalgia.
 Trust me, I get it.
-But here is the deal: if we stop moving altogether, pretty soon we won’t be able to move at all.
-So while it sounds counterintuitive, the best thing you can do for your body is to keep it moving.
+But here is the deal: if we stop moving altogether, we won’t be able to move pretty soon.
+So, while it sounds counterintuitive, the best thing you can do for your body is to keep it moving.

 For the sake of honesty, I am 5’4” and pushing 300 lbs.
-Not exactly your typical swimsuit mode… But now that you know that about me, I hope you see I know what it is like to not be able to do everything physical you would like to do.
+Not exactly your typical swimsuit mode… But now that you know that about me, I hope you see I know what it is like not to be able to do everything physically you would like to do.

 We all have our limitations.
 Of course, I’m not overweight because of fibromyalgia alone, but I feel it has played a huge role in my inactivity levels.

-With that said, I’m not as rigorous as I would like when it comes to moving my body.
-I know I should not stay sedentary for prolonged periods of time, and at the same time, I struggle with finding physical activity that will allow me to move my body without making my fibromyalgia symptoms worse.
+That said, I’m not as rigorous as I would like when it comes to moving my body.
+I know I should not stay sedentary for prolonged periods of time, but I struggle to find physical activity that will allow me to move my body without making my fibromyalgia symptoms worse.

-Low impact exercise is usually contrasted with high impact exercise.
-The name is pretty self explanatory but I have to say that I was actually a bit off in my reasoning.
+Low-impact exercise is usually contrasted with high-impact exercise.
+The name is self-explanatory, but I have to say that I was a bit off in my reasoning.

-While it makes sense that low impact exercise is not as tough on the joints as high impact exercise, I was surprised to see that for exercise to be considered low impact, one foot needs to stay in contact with the ground at all time.
+While it makes sense that low-impact exercise is not as tough on the joints as high-impact exercise, I was surprised to see that for exercise to be considered low-impact, one foot needs to stay in contact with the ground at all times.
 And you know what?
 The name makes even more sense now!

-So what is concretely considered low impact exercise?
-Activities such as walking, cycling, stair climbing, elliptical, most nautical sports, climbing, yoga, lunges, weight training, dancing and aerobics are all under the low impact exercise category.
+So, what is concretely considered low-impact exercise?
+Activities such as walking, cycling, stair climbing, elliptical, most nautical sports, climbing, yoga, lunges, weight training, dancing, and aerobics all fall into this category.

-Is there any real benefit to low impact exercising, you might ask.
-There absolutely are tremendous advantages to incorporating low impact movement to your daily routine!
+You might ask if there is any real benefit to low-impact exercise.
+There are absolutely tremendous advantages to incorporating low-impact movement into your daily routine!
 Low impact does not mean low intensity!

-In fact, many low impact routines can be quite exerting.
-As Fibro Warriors, it is primordial that we listen attentively to our bodies so that we don’t overdo it, as it can have devastating consequences for days on end.
+In fact, many low-impact routines can be quite exhausting.
+As Fibro Warriors, it is primordial that we listen attentively to our bodies so that we don’t overdo it, as overdoing can have devastating consequences for days on end.

-Now, let me reiterate that I am far from being an athlete, and most days I don’t even feel like getting out of bed, let alone grab my walking shoes.
+Now, let me reiterate that I am far from an athlete.
+Most days, I don’t even feel like getting out of bed, let alone picking up my walking shoes.

-So I know it’s a lot easier to talk and think about exercise than actually doing it.
+So I know it’s much easier to talk and think about exercise than actually doing it.
 But let me also say that the days I push myself to do some sort of physical activity, I feel physically and mentally a ton better.
 In the end, it’s definitely worth it.

-Ok, enough chit-chat!
-Let me present to you the 29 +1 low impact exercises you could try to help with your fibromyalgia symptoms.
+Okay, enough chit-chat!
+Let me present to you the 29 +1 low-impact exercises you could try to help with your fibromyalgia symptoms.

 1- These boots are made for walking!

-The most natural form of low impact exercise is definitely walking.
-If you are fortunate enough to not be wheelchair bound, this is an everyday activity a lot of us underestimate.
+Walking is definitely the most natural form of low-impact exercise.
+If you are fortunate enough not to be wheelchair-bound, this is an everyday activity many people underestimate.
 After all, just like we don’t think twice about breathing, we don’t think twice about waking.

-It is a very healthy form of exercise, and it has the advantage of being super easy on the body.
-So when you’re feeling like you can’t do anything g else, walk down your driveway and you will be a winner!
+It is a very healthy form of exercise and is super easy on the body.
+So when you feel like you can’t do anything else, walk down your driveway, and you will be a winner!

 2- Power walking – seriously?